johnmaeda/cxreport-site-001/src/pages/index.md

 title: What is CX?
 image: /img/home-jumbotron.jpg
 heading: What should I know?
+subheading: >-
-subheading: 'Computation Experience, Customer Experience, Consumer Experience'
+  Computational Experience, Colocated Experience, Commerce Experience, Customer Experience, Consumer Experience
 mainpitch:
   title: Why should you care about CX?
   description: >-